Fresh Blood (album)

 When the album was released in late 1980, it received positive reviews but failed to chart in the UK.
 "Shot Down in the Night", and "Turn It On, Turn It Off" were released as singles, but they both also failed to chart.
 He was later dropped from the label, when it failed to make sufficient sales.

+Fresh Blood was remastered in 2009 by Atomhenge (ATOMCD1015).
+The 24 bit remastering was done by Ben Wiseman at The Audio Archiving Company in London.

+The album was re-published by Cherry Red Records, in CD and digital formats, with the former including a 16 page illustrated booklet written by Steve.
+It's rare now in physical form but you can stream or download on the usual sites and apps.

 Swindells is backed on this album by guitarist Huw Lloyd-Langton and drummer Simon King, both from Hawkwind, and bassist Nic Potter from Van der Graaf Generator.

 Critical reception

 Retrospective review

 Fresh Blood received positive reviews from contemporary music critics.
 In a retrospective review for AllMusic, critic Dave Thompson gave the album three and a half out of five stars and wrote that "Swindells' Fresh Blood heralded the coming rise of the keyboard, while gallantly introducing the immediate musical past -- punk and New Wave, to the future.
 But the future wasn't beckoning him; a tad too ahead of his time for the U.S., and just a step behind the times for the U.K., this fabulous album sunk with little trace and even less interest from his label.
 Swept in the cross-currents of its time, the set still sounds surprisingly fresh today, and in hindsight even more glorious."